GravityPDF/gravity-pdf/README.txt

 18. Blank Slate provides a print-friendly template focusing solely on the user-submitted data.

 == Changelog ==

+= 4.1.1 =
+* Bug: Add check to see if headers are already sent before trying to redirect to the welcome / update page (GH#601)
+* Bug: Fixed issue accessing the Advanced Template Manager in Safari browser (GH#603)
+* Bug: Ensure the Advanced Template Manager notice and error messages have the correct styles in the Form PDF Settings pages (GH#604)
+* Bug: Fix PDF generation problem using the legacy v3 URL structure (GH#605)

 = 4.1.0 =
 * Feature: Advanced PDF Template Manager.
 Upload, View, Select and Delete PDF templates with ease (GH#486)